litex2x/SpoilerFree/README.md

 2. Go into your mediawiki LocalSettings.php and add the following line to bottom: require_once("$IP/extensions/SpoilerFree/SpoilerFree.php");

+3. Also in LocalSettings.php the following configuration variables need to be set like so in the following example:
+    $wgSpoilerFreeSeasonCount = 5;                          // Represents the amount of seasons in a show.
+    $wgSpoilerFreeEpisodeCounts = array(1, 2, 3, 4, 5);     // Represents the amount of episodes for each season.

 Usage:

 1. Login into a mediawiki account.